Nivas-Parasarla/quizapplication/README.md

-Sure, here's a basic outline for a README file for your backend quiz application:

 **Backend Quiz Application**
 This is a backend quiz application designed to allow users to create quizzes based on categories such as Java, Python, etc.